 Hi!
 My name’s Arden Farrow.
 I’m 22, a university student and lost my dad to suicide as a teenager.
 I found Let’s Talk About Loss from a news article and I found the most supportive group of people you could imagine!
 Coming to university, I found there was little support for students specifically related to bereavement.
 Even though I had met other bereaved students, there was no place for everyone to find each other and feel less isolated.
 Through Students Talk About Loss, hopefully conversations about grief can come to campus and create a community!

-Our second Students Talk About Loss group will start soon at the University of Exeter.
-More details coming soon but for now if you’d like to attend, email Amelia and Felicity on firstname.lastname@example.org
+Our second Students Talk About Loss group started at the end of March at the University of Exeter.
+If you’d like to attend the group going forward, email Amelia and Felicity on firstname.lastname@example.org

 The group will be facilitated by Amelia, Felicity, Rada and Evie.

 We are both final year students studying Classics.
 We both lost our dads during our first year at University and found there were no peer support groups specifically related to bereavement.
 We understand how challenging it can be to be grieving whilst trying to make the most of the experiences university offers!
 Our own experiences led us to forming this new bereavement peer support group for the University of Exeter!
 The group will run once a month and we hope that we can provide a safe and welcoming space for anyone at the University who has been affected by a bereavement to talk about grief with others who “get it” and to feel less isolated and alone.